Widener University Delaware Law School

-Widener University Delaware Law School (Delaware Law School and formerly Widener University School of Law) is a private law school in Wilmington, Delaware.
+Widener University Delaware Law School (Delaware Law School and formerly Widener University School of Law) is a private law school in unincorporated New Castle County, Delaware, with a Wilmington post office address.
 It is one of two separate ABA-accredited law schools of Widener University.
 Widener University Law School was founded in 1971 as the Delaware Law School and became affiliated with Widener in 1975.
 In 1989, it was known as Widener University School of Law when it was combined with the campus in Harrisburg, Pennsylvania.
 In 2015, the two campuses separated, with the Harrisburg one renamed to Widener University Commonwealth Law School.

 History

-Founded in 1971 as The Delaware Law School, the institution became affiliated with then Widener College, later becoming Widener University in 1975 and graduated its first class of 267 in August of that year.
+Founded in 1971 as the Delaware Law School, the institution became affiliated with then Widener College.
+It became Widener University in 1975, and graduated its first class of 267 that August.
 The school's name was officially changed to Widener University School of Law in 1989 when the Harrisburg campus was added.
-On July 1, 2015, the two campuses were separated into two distinct law schools, called respectively, Widener University Delaware Law School, and Widener University Commonwealth Law School, which operate independently of each other, but remain part of the university.
-Each law school has its own dean, faculty, students, and curriculum.
+On July 1, 2015, the two campuses were separated into two distinct law schools, Widener University Delaware Law School and Widener University Commonwealth Law School, which operate independently of each other, but remain part of the university.
+Each has its own dean, faculty, students, and curriculum.